DorresteinLaboratory/GNPSDocumentation/docs/featurebasedmolecularnetworking-with-xcms3.md

 - a list of the MS/MS spectra (.MGF file format) (the most intense MS/MS per feature is selected).

-generated with the workflow above.
+generated in the last step of the workflow.

 ##### The files can be uploaded to the GNPS web-platform and a Feature-Based Molecular Networking job can be directly launched